gqliu1010/liulab/_pages/home.md

 permalink: /
 ---

 We are a computational biology and bioinformatics research group at the [Inner Mongolia University of Science and Technology](http://www.imust.cn).
-Our aim is to explore and understand the mechanisms of reprogramming of lipid metabolism in cancers and meiotic chromosome rearrangement in human disease.
-The long-term research goal is to answer the key scientific question” How reprogramming of lipid metabolism act through 。。。 to influence 。。。”.
+Our aim is to explore and understand the biological qustions in following three aspects: (i) epigenetic regulation in meiotic recombination; (ii) metabolic reprogramming in cancer;(iii) Modeling chromatin structure.
+In parallel, we made numerous efforts in developing novel algorithmic methods and computational analysis approaches to better interpret the various omics data and further gain biological insights (see [Research](research)).

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="5000" data-pause="hover" >